 Judgment is needed: Overall function is measured as "gfr" or glomerular function rate, + represents the amount coming from all of your kidneys (1 or 2 native kidneys, + any transplanted kidneys).
 The judgment to start dialysis may be clearcut (e.g., if too much fluid is retained or potassium is too high), or less urgent.
 Most pts with symptoms feel better after even 1 treatment, but it won't prevent further failure. ...Read moreSee 2 more doctor answers

 - Talk to a doctor online

-- My first period only lasted 1 day
+- Early period only lasted 1 day

 - My period was heavy for only 1 day

-- Late period only lasted 1 day
+- My first period only lasted one day